Broad beans

 Broad beans are unique in one other important way; they are the only natural source of a phytochemical that is the precursor to dopamine.

-Preliminary investigations published in the Journal of Clinical & Diagnostic Research suggest that broad beans have tremendous applications in the prevention and treatment of highly prevalent Parkinson’s disease, neoplasms and cardiovascular conditions[1].
+Preliminary investigations published in the Journal of Clinical & Diagnostic Research suggest that broad beans have tremendous applications in the prevention and treatment of highly prevalent Parkinson’s disease, neoplasms and cardiovascular conditions[1]; and wet macular degeneration.

 Harvest your broad beans when they are still relatively young; like most vegetables they are not very nice once they are old.
 We have not tried drying them but I am sure one could make them available throughout the year.
 Better still is that they can be easily blanched and frozen; they will grow in the summer with a little encouragement too.